JOIN OUR TEAM.

 • Report on bank balances and recent account activity at each Board & General Meeting.

-• Process PTA reimbursement requests (approximately every two weeks) via the PTA website WuFoo form.
+• Process PTA reimbursement requests (approximately every two weeks).

 • Ensure compliance with Lafayette PTA and WSPTA Bylaws, including all Treasurer obligations.